LunarDevelopment/DPWebsite/readme.md

 Please see below...
 I've italicised what needs to be done before customers see a version of it - the rest we can live with until version 1.2... :-) Thanks & sorry!!!

 ##Homepage
-- Cookies keep popping back up & it doesn't have a link to read more - should link to both the cookie policy & meet the team pages (in the Homepage mockup).
+- ~~Cookies keep popping back up & it doesn't have a link to read more - should link to both the cookie policy & meet the team pages (in the Homepage mockup).~~ "Reduced text-size as deemed unneccessary by Lewis"
 - ~~_Where do subscribers go?
 I've received an email when I fill in the contact us page but not when I subscribe._~~
 - ~~Mobile responsive logo to have space around logo~~
 - ~~Little bit of space between the top 'Subscribe to our mailing list' and the button.
 Maybe 20px - 30px~~